-In an age where there is abundance of data, brands need to apply different approaches to customer feedback analysis in order to understand the next steps necessary to foster their growth.
+In an age where there is an abundance of data, brands need to apply different approaches to customer feedback analysis in order to understand the next steps necessary to foster their growth.

-There are a variety of metrics that can be evaluated from customer feedback such as brand reputation, product perception and customer satisfaction.
+There are a variety of metrics that can be evaluated from customer feedback such as brand reputation, product perception, and customer satisfaction.
 Each metric can help brands understand how to meet customer expectations by making the right improvements to their product and learn crucial insights that can increase their market shares.

 In today’s post, we will take a look at some of the most prominent types of such analysis.

 This type of customer feedback analysis discovers the different ways people talk about a given brand and its products.
 This gives a broader view of where the company stands and how it is perceived by customers.
 Quarterly analysis of this kind can help to monitor long-term changes both in brand reputation and sales performance.
 This analysis is especially helpful when comparing the performances of different versions of products.

 Aspect-Based Review Aggregation and Analysis